Skip to Content

 4. Stop “Saving” Clothes for Others

-One of the most common excuses I heard from clients during closet cleanouts was: “Oh, don’t get rid of that—I’ll see if my daughter/friend/neighbor wants it.”
+One of the most common things I heard from clients during closet cleanouts was, “Oh, don’t get rid of that—I’ll see if my daughter or friend wants it.”

-Let me say this with love: unless the item is truly sentimental or heirloom-quality, the people you’re “saving” it for probably don’t want it.
-And trust me—if your daughter wanted it, she would’ve already taken it!
+Let me say this with love.
+Unless the item is truly sentimental or designer-level, the person you’re saving it for probably doesn’t want it.
+And if your daughter wanted it, she would have already taken it, or at least made it know that she wants it.

-2. Trying to avoid feeling wasteful about getting rid of something that’s still in good condition.
+2. You’re trying to avoid feeling wasteful by getting rid of something still in good condition.

-Here’s the reality: Most friends and neighbors don’t want your old clothes, no matter how nice they are.
-Passing things off to others might feel like a way to justify holding onto them, but it just delays the inevitable.
+But here’s the truth.
+Most friends and neighbors don’t want your old clothes, no matter how nice they are.
+Passing them off might feel like a responsible option, but it often just delays the inevitable.

 What’s Worth Saving?

-There are exceptions, of course.
-Sentimental, heirloom-quality, or timeless designer pieces can absolutely be worth keeping to pass down.
-Personally, I’ve set aside a few special items for my daughters, including:
+Of course, there are exceptions.
+Sentimental, heirloom-quality, or timeless designer pieces are worth holding onto and passing down.
+Personally, I’ve kept a few meaningful items for my daughters, including:

-• A few splurge-worthy designer pieces that no longer fit but are too special to part with.
+• A handful of designer pieces that no longer fit but still feel special

 Let Go of the Rest

-For everything else, don’t use the idea of “passing it down” as an excuse to keep items you no longer wear.
-If it’s not something you love, need, or use, it’s time to let it go.
+For everything else, stop using someone else as your reason to hold on.
+If it’s not something you wear, love, or use, it’s time to let it go.

-And if you’re still on the fence, just remember: If your daughter really wanted that blazer, she would’ve borrowed (or stolen) it by now!
+And if you’re still unsure, just remember—if your daughter really wanted that blazer, she would have borrowed (or stolen) it by now.

-Freeing yourself from the pressure to “save” items for someone else makes room for a wardrobe that works for you—one that reflects your current style, needs, and lifestyle.
-Donate, recycle, or sell the pieces that no longer serve you, and enjoy the space and clarity that come with letting go.
+Freeing yourself from the pressure to “save” items for someone else creates space for a wardrobe that actually works for you.
+One that reflects your style, your lifestyle, and your current needs.
+Donate, recycle, or sell the things that no longer serve you, and enjoy the lightness and clarity that comes with letting go.

 5. Create a “Maybe” Box: A Low-Pressure Solution for Decluttering

-Not ready to let go of something just yet?
-That’s okay—you don’t have to decide immediately.
-A “maybe” box is a great way to give yourself time to reflect without the pressure of making a permanent decision on the spot.
+Not ready to part with something just yet?
+That’s okay.
+A “maybe” box gives you time to reflect without the pressure of making a permanent decision in the moment.

 Why This Works

-• Do they fit and make you feel confident?
+• Does it fit and make me feel good?

 6. Fit Isn’t the Only Factor

-As women, we’ve been so conditioned to celebrate the rare win of finding clothes that fit, we often forget to ask a critical follow-up: Do I actually like it?
+We’ve been so conditioned to celebrate the win of finding clothes that fit, we often forget to ask a more important question: Do I even like it?

-I learned this lesson the hard way after re-subscribing to Stitch Fix for some postpartum clothes.
-At the time, I was thrilled just to find things that zipped up and technically fit.
-But here’s the problem: I gave no thought to whether those pieces actually made me feel good.
+I learned this the hard way after re-subscribing to Stitch Fix for some postpartum clothes.
+At the time, I was just relieved to find pieces that technically fit.
+But I gave no thought to whether I actually felt good in them.

-Fast forward a few months, and every single item I ordered ended up in a big, rather expensive donation pile.
+A few months later, every single item ended up in a big, expensive donation pile.
 Why?
 Because while they fit, I didn’t love them.

-Your clothes should do more than just fit—they should make you feel confident, empowered, and aligned with your personal style.
-Don’t settle for less.
-Your wardrobe deserves better than “just okay.”
+Your clothes should do more than fit.
+They should make you feel confident, comfortable, and aligned with your personal style.
+Don’t settle for anything less.
+You deserve better than “just okay.”

 7. Your Closet is NOT a Department Store

-While I’m far from a minimalist, I’ve seen closets so stuffed with unnecessary items that they feel more overwhelming than inspiring.
-A big culprit?
-Buying things on sale just because they’re discounted.
+While I’m far from a minimalist, I’ve seen closets so packed with extras that they become overwhelming instead of inspiring.
+One of the biggest culprits?
+Buying things on sale simply because they’re marked down.

-Let me be clear: a great deal isn’t great if the item doesn’t serve a purpose in your wardrobe.
+Let me be clear: a good deal isn’t good if the item doesn’t serve a purpose in your wardrobe.

-I once worked with a client who had an enormous box of pantyhose and tights in every color, pattern, and size imaginable.
-Many of them were more than 10 years old.
-She’d bought them all on sale “just in case,” despite the fact that she hadn’t worn pantyhose in years and exclusively wore pants.
+I once worked with a client who had an enormous box of pantyhose and tights in every color and size imaginable.
+Most were over 10 years old.
+She hadn’t worn pantyhose in years and only wore pants, but she kept buying them “just in case.”

 The lesson?
-Don’t let “just in case” become a reason to hold onto—or worse, buy—items you don’t actually use.
+Don’t let “just in case” keep you stuck with things you never use.

 Every time you shop, ask yourself: